jeanpaulsio/notes/podcast/extreme_programming_explained/episode_03.md

 All's to say - I've found that many things that prove useful at a small scale, work at larger scales

 Concepts like
-- **Good names** work for funcitons, methods, models, controllers, variables and namespaces
+- **Good names** work for functions, methods, models, controllers, variables and namespaces
 — **breaking things up** into smaller peices, methods, funcitons, models controllers, etc
 - **process** If it works to break up a method, it will probably work to break up a controler
 - **extraction** Definining data in one organized place (switch statment Javascript example?)